a bass

 As is plain in these pictures, this sitka spruce has a rather pronounced flame in the grain.
 That is already making the work interesting, as the tools want to bite into the waves in the grain where with a plainer spruce they cut almost effortlessly smooth surfaces.
 Carving and scraping this wood smooth will be a challenge.

-inside of belly roughly carved... with my son, Haru
+inside of belly roughly carved... with my son Haru watching me work

 My boy Haru sometimes watches me work... though at just about 8 months old he doesn't have a lot of patience for luthiery.
 If you look behind the C bout - the belly here being carved out on the inside - he's the little face in the distance.